A deer with a lot of 'hair' can be found in the eyeball

-A white-tailed deer with hair on the iris of the eyeball was found in Tennessee, USA.
-The National Deer Association, which specializes in the protection of wild deer, positions it as 'one of the strangest diseases in history.'
+deer with hair growing on the iris of its eyeball was found in Tennessee, USA.
+The National Deer Association, which specializes in wild deer conservation, calls it ``one of the strangest diseases in history.''

 Freak Buck Had Corneal Dermoids.
 Yes, Hairy Eyeballs. | NDA